 - Healthy vending toolkit and vending compliance calculator

-- Scales and Blood pressures cuffs for health monitoring purposes
+- Scales and blood pressures cuffs for monitoring employee health

 - Drug-free workplace trainings